margamb/calendar-test/README.md

 ## Wireframe design 🤓

 I always start with a wireframe of the project to get a general idea of what I want to include and the user flow.
-I like doing it on paper, I don't use a computer to avoid temptation to include decoration (like colors) and focus on the user flow and features needed
+I like doing it on paper, I don't use a computer to avoid temptation to include decoration (like colors) and focus on the user flow and features needed.

 ![Calendar wireframe](./readme/wireframe.jpg)